 From a sales and marketing standpoint, reassuring potential customers/passengers will be pivotal to encourage early adoption and a strong foothold in the market.

-For eVTOL market it’s welcome news indeed as up to now their aircraft could not progress beyond the experimental stage – no matter how many investors they found or how many pre-orders.
+For the eVTOL market, it’s welcome news indeed as up to now their aircraft could not progress beyond the experimental stage – no matter how many investors they found or how many pre-orders.

 However, now there’s a framework in place it will act as the proverbial starter’s pistol for some of the bigger aerospace companies to begin heavily investing in this new market.